sjnorth/sjnorth.github.io/index.md

 # Tech fascinates me.
 So do words.

-I'm searching for ways to blend them together lucratively.
-I make my present living from writing, but my goal is to eventually make it from web development.
-If you're interested, [click here to see my writing and journalism portfolio](http://samanthanorth.com).
+## I'm searching for ways to blend the two together.

+At the moment, I make a living from journalism, but my goal is to move into full-time web development.
+Here's some of the stuff I've written.
+[Click here to view my journalism portfolio](http://samanthanorth.com).

-I've lived abroad for over ten years, in China, Belgium, Qatar and Turkey.
-The constant need to adapt to new cultures and working environments has turned me into a much better problem-solver.
-That helps me a lot when wrangling new stuff in tech.
+For the last ten years I've lived around the world, in China, Belgium, Qatar and Turkey.
+That constant need to adapt to new cultures and environments has made me a better problem-solver, which helps a lot when wrangling with knarly tech issues.

-Throughout most of 2015 I've been teaching myself web dev basics, including HTML, CSS, Javascript, and WordPress.
+Since early 2015 I've been teaching myself web development.
+I'm focusing on HTML, CSS, jQuery, Javascript, Ruby, Rails and WordPress.
+I'm excited about joining my very first open-source project, with the nice folks at [Hoodie](http://hood.ie).
+More on that to follow...

-I mainly use free learning resources, e.g. Codeacademy and Free Code Camp, along with the help of various techie friends, in particular the tireless @pkafei.

-[The Geeky Hustle](http://thegeekyhustle.com) is worth checking out for some good coding resources and tutorials on Python and data visualisation.

-Over the coming months I'll be writing about my escalating journey into tech-dom, here on this lovely speedy little Jekyll site.
+I write here about my various forays into the world of tech, my struggles and my triumphs.